Pokemon Ultra Sun and Moon Fossil Pokemon Guide

 Plume Fossil

-Archen is Rock/Flying-type Pokemon that resembles a Pterosaur.
+Archen is a Rock/Flying-type Pokemon that resembles a Pterosaur.
 It is covered with features colored in a beautiful array.
 It is also known to be the ancestor of all the flying Pokemon.
 It eventually evolves into Archeops.

 Sail Fossil